 Use of Personal Communication Devices is governed by the language found in Board Policy 5136.
-The term "device" includes cell phones, personal computers, tablets, and/or any web-enabled device of any type.
+The term "device" includes cell phones, personal computers, tablets, and/or any webenabled device of any type.

 In general, Holt Public Schools observes an "Off and Away" practice.
-Before and after school, at lunch, and between classes students are allowed to use personal communication devices.
-Students must put devices "OFF & AWAY" after the first bell of the day and keep their devices "OFF & AWAY" during class time.
+Students may access their devices before and after school only.
+Students must put devices "OFF & AWAY" after the first bell of the day and keep their devices "OFF & AWAY" until the last bell of the day.
 "OFF & AWAY" means that devices must be turned off (silent and not vibrating) and stored in students' hallway locker or kept out of sight during instructional time, passing time, and lunch time.